 In cases where your doctor barely engaged with you or looked into your symptoms, the doctor’s negligence is more obvious.
 A doctor who fails to take a patient’s complaints seriously or accuses the patient of overreacting can often miss serious illnesses, injuries, and conditions that can cause serious harm if left untreated.

 Doctors might also fail to properly diagnose your condition because they were too stubborn to question their initial hunch.
-Doctors are typically trained to diagnose patients with more common illnesses over rare ones when presented with symptoms that could match either condition, but the doctor should usually run additional tests to rule out other conditions rather than assuming their guess was correct.
-If your doctor failed to investigate your condition further and run additional tests, you might be able to sue them for malpractice.
+Doctors are typically trained to diagnose patients with more common illnesses over rare ones when presented with symptoms that could match either condition.
+Still, the doctor should usually run additional tests to rule out other conditions rather than assuming their guess was correct.
+If your doctor fails to investigate your condition further, you might be able to sue them for malpractice.

 Damages for Misdiagnosis Lawsuits in Maryland

-If your doctor failed to properly diagnose your condition or mistakenly diagnosed you with another condition and began treatment for that condition, you could face serious injuries and complications.
+If your doctor fails to diagnose your condition or mistakenly diagnoses you with another condition, you could face serious injuries and complications.
 In these cases, you will often undergo additional medical care for the wrong condition, potentially suffering the effects of harmful surgeries and dangerous medication.
 In cases of misdiagnosis of cancer, you could even face unnecessary chemotherapy, radiation treatment, mastectomy, orchiectomy, and other harmful procedures.

-You might also need to seek second opinions before you discover the true diagnosis, which adds additional costs as well.
-If your condition gets worse, you may also have to miss work and may suffer a decline in your overall health that cannot be reversed.
+You might also need to seek second opinions before discovering the true diagnosis, which adds additional costs.
+If your condition worsens, you might also miss work and suffer a decline in your overall health that cannot be reversed.

-Talk to one of our Maryland medical malpractice lawyers for help understanding what your claim is worth.
+Talk to one of our Maryland personal injury lawyers for help understanding what your claim is worth.

 Call Our Maryland Medical Malpractice Lawyers for Victims of Misdiagnosis